sirkoik/sirkoik.github.io/README.md

 * There is other apages.i989.net stuff that has not yet been uploaded to the site.

 # Bugs
-* Audio does not pre-load in iOS.
-Event not triggered.
-Will try method with Audio() object. https://stackoverflow.com/questions/49792768/js-html5-audio-why-is-canplaythrough-not-fired-on-ios-safari
 * Tile link areas are not fully clickable throughout.
 * Main pane borders spill over screen edge on mobile when expanded.